 2. Hit the Trail

 Explore Lake Wallenpaupack’s shoreline on one of the area’s scenic trails, such as the Wallenpaupack Lake Trail, accessible from the Lake Wallenpaupack Visitors Center.
-The trail traces the lakeshore for about 1.5 miles, offering the chance to glimpse bald eagles and other birds of prey, and then merges with the half-mile Wallenpaupack Creek Trail.
+The trail traces the lakeshore for about three miles, offering the chance to glimpse bald eagles and other birds of prey, and then merges with the half-mile Wallenpaupack Creek Trail.

 3. Drop a Line